Tomshiii/ahk/README.md

    - Scripts that will work with no tinkering include ->
      - Alt Menu acceleration disabler
      - autodismiss error
-     - MS_Functions (By nature.
-This script just defines functions FOR other scripts.
-It also does not need to be run separately as it is individually included in My Scripts.ahk)

 #### Then be aware: